Private beta · Strava-first

 Beta access

-The first invites will go to runners who are happy to test adaptive plan changes and give direct feedback.
+First invites go to runners who are happy to test adaptive plan changes and say what felt right — and what didn't.

 See beta details